 The Cogan Award was established in 1988 to commemorate Dr. David G. Cogan, for his outstanding leadership and commitment to advancing the understanding of the causes, mechanisms, and treatment of human eye disease.

-This award is intended to recognize a young researcher who is 45 years of age or younger at the time of nomination, and who has made important and worthwhile contributions to research in ophthalmology or visual science that are directly related to disorders of the human eye or visual system, and who show substantial promise for future contributions.
+This award is intended to recognize a young researcher who is 45 years of age or younger at the time of application deadline, and who has made important and worthwhile contributions to research in ophthalmology or visual science that are directly related to disorders of the human eye or visual system, and who show substantial promise for future contributions.
 The recipient presents the Cogan Award Lecture at the ARVO Annual Meeting and receives a plaque, complimentary registration, hotel and travel, and per diem.
 Cogan Award recipients are eligible to receive one of the other ARVO awards at a later date.

 The Kupfer Award was first presented in 1993 to Dr. Carl Kupfer, who served as Director of the National Eye Institute, U.S. National Institutes of Health, for 30 years.